 **Please note that if you are an AREC major, AREC386 will not count towards the seven required courses for the major.
 It will count as elective credit.

 You must complete and turn in the internship offer letter by the semester deadline.

 For internships to be done during the fall term: April 1st prior to beginning of the semester.

 For internships to be done during the spring term: November 1st prior to the beginning of the semester.

 Once your internship is approved, you must complete the internship contract and turn it in to the Assistant Director.

 Academic credit for the internship

-If your internship is approved, you will receive three credits for working 135 hours on site.
+After you complete all requirements of AREC386, you will receive three credits for working 135 hours on site.
 You are expected to work 8-10 hours per week over the semester.
 There is an academic component attached with the internship.
 The grading method is Pass/Fail.
 You must complete the internship hours and the components of the seminar to receive “Pass” for the internship credit.

 If you have any questions, please e-mail Assistant Director Jill Janofsky: email@example.com.